Anna Wilson - Lead Vocals / Piano / Acoustic Guitar

 Monty Powell - Electric Guitar / Vocals

-The band is the brainchild of Grammy award-winning singer-songwriters, Anna Wilson (Piano) and Monty Powell (Electric Guitar).
-Not unlike the Buckingham-Nicks alliance, Wilson and Powell have been married for 16 years, making music together as artists, songwriters and producers in Nashville.
-Collectively they have written a dozen #1 songs and countless album cuts that appear on over 70 million records and have co-produced unique special projects together that pay tribute to The Eagles, Billy Joel and the Countrypolitan era of music.
+Americana duo, Troubadour 77, is the brainchild of Grammy award-winning singer-songwriters, Anna Wilson (Piano/Lead Vocals) and Monty Powell (Guitar/Vocals).
+Wilson and Powell have been married for 19 years and making music together as artists, songwriters and producers in Nashville for nearly three decades.
+Collectively they have written a dozen #1 songs and countless album cuts that appear on over 70 million records, have co-produced unique special projects that pay tribute to the Eagles, Billy Joel and the Countrypolitan era of music, and penned the international theme song for Habitat for Humanity.
 Additionally, Powell was a key creative force in establishing the mega success story of Keith Urban.
-He was his early producer and one of Urban’s top collaborators for many years, earning Golden Globe nominations and countless industry awards for the songs they composed together.
+He was his early producer and one of Urban’s top collaborators for many years, earning Golden Globe and Critics Choice Award nominations, and countless industry awards for the songs they composed together.
 Ultimately, Wilson and Powell spent 25 years in Music City together, but it wasn’t until after breaking away and retreating to their second home in the Utah mountains that they found a new muse that came calling so strong, they had to answer.